On This Page

 We were walking around Cusco one morning when we noticed a large crowd was gathering in the Plaza de Armas.
 The cathedral bells were ringing.
 A large number of policemen were stationed along strategic points of the square.
 Something was up, we made a mental note to inquire about it later on.

-That evening, we settled on a we passed by cafe to grab a bite.
+That evening, we popped into a cafe to grab a bite.
 Once we sat down, we saw that the TV inside the cafe was broadcasting a live stream of the Semana Santa, which was still processing through the streets outside.
 (Every other time we saw a TV, it was a fúbol match, the World Cup was only a few months away.)
-We both started off with juice (per usual on this trip).
-Alex got a club sandwich, which was served on a pan loaf with chicken, mustard, cheese, and eggs.
-I ordered what looked like an omelet with lunch meat ham, which came with a side of pan.
-(I had actually read in a blog post before we left for this trip that it was common to be served lunch meat when you order ham in Peru).
-We both felt a little underwhelmed by the meal, but then the dessert came.
-We had ordered something similar to flan, a rich custard with a caramelized top.

 As we were finishing eating, we suddenly remembered that we still needed to pick up our tickets for a tour we had prearranged before the office closed…which would be in a half an hour.
 This meant we would need to go fight our way back through the Plaza de Armas to get there.
 The crowds were as thick as ever, following the procession.
 The celebration had started at around 2:00 that afternoon and it was now 6:00.
 The bells were ringing again, the cathedral doors were opening, it was almost time for the black Jesus to return.
 We assumed once this happened, the streets would likely become crazier than they were now as the crowd dispersed, so we picked up our tickets and booked it back to the hostel to try and get ahead of the madness.

 This was my first experience being apart of a crowd of this magnitude in a foreign country.
-A very large crowd.
+An outrageously large crowd.
 Streets full of people.
-We stuck out a little bit.
+We stuck out.
 At 6’3″, Alex was taller than nearly everyone else.
 Our skin was lighter.
 Our Spanish was choppy.
-I think everyone should experience this.
+I think everyone should experience something like this.

 A Bus Tour of Cusco

 We decided to book a bus tour to learn more about Cusco (we bought these tickets the day of off of one of the numerous street vendors).
-We walked about a half mile with the tour group to get to the bus, chatting with a guy visiting from Lima on the way.
-When we went to show the guide our tickets, he told us this was the wrong tour group.
-Whoops!
-We hurried back to the Plaza de Armas and found the man who sold us the tour, he told us we hadn’t missed it yet, and to wait on a bench nearby so we could go with the right group this time.
+We ended up walking about a half mile with the wrong tour group and had to hurry back to the Plaza de Armas so we didn’t miss the tour.

-Our guide started out by giving us an overview of the history of Cusco using a stone map that was located on the side of a building.
-He gave us a quick rundown of Inca through colonial times.
-First in Spanish, and then in English.
+Our guide started out by giving us an overview of the history of Cusco, giving us a quick rundown of Inca through colonial times.
 Although Lima is the current capital city of Peru, Cusco is the historical capital of Peru.

 Mother Earth Ritual